dayanadithyan/data-2-you/README.md

 - **Creative**: Pass the data into even a graph database (Neo4J) to allow for even more fun analysis
 - **Knowlege graph (neo4J**: To run RAG for fast queries, identify unexpected relationships, using graph algorithms.
 Connect across any kind of variable in the schema

+## Even more TO DO
+Data Format Standardization: The most crucial step is to define a consistent data format for your Dota 2 match data.
+This will make it much easier to write generic analysis functions.

+Data Cleaning and Preprocessing: Implement robust data cleaning and preprocessing steps to handle missing values, incorrect data types, and outliers.

+Feature Engineering

+More Sophisticated Power Spike Detection: Implement more advanced power spike detection algorithms.

+Statistical Testing: identifying meta shifts.
+Consider using techniques like t-tests, ANOVA, or chi-squared tests.

+Neo4j Integration: Design a schema for your Neo4j graph database and implement the code to load data from your Dota 2 match data into the graph.
+Explore graph algorithms for relationship discovery.
+Look into using RAG to efficiently query the database, and use knowledge graph for better searching data.

+Iterative Development: Start with a small set of features and gradually add more as you get feedback from users.
+Focus on building a solid foundation and then iterate.

+Community Feedback: Actively solicit feedback from the Dota 2 community to ensure that your platform is meeting their needs.

 ### Examples (Illustrative for POC, not fully functional)

 #### Retrieve hero meta evolution